Jacksonville, Texas: Transportation

-Where 3 railroads once served the Jacksonville area (Southern Pacific and Cotton Belt abandoned their tracks in the mid-1980s), only one, Union Pacific, remains.
+Where three railroads once served the Jacksonville area (Southern Pacific and Cotton Belt abandoned their tracks in the mid-1980s), only one, Union Pacific, remains.

-Cherokee County Airport is the sole airport within Jacksonville, but solely serves general aviation.
-Commercial aviation can be accessed by traveling north to Tyler Pounds Regional Airport with an American Eagle flight to Dallas/Fort Worth International Airport (DFW), or by driving approximately 132 miles via U.S. Route 175 to either DFW or Dallas Love Field.
+Cherokee County Airport is the sole airport within Jacksonville, but only serves general aviation.
+Commercial aviation can be accessed by traveling north to Tyler Pounds Regional Airport with an American Eagle flight to Dallas/Fort Worth International Airport or by driving about 132 miles via U.S. Route 175 to that airport or Dallas Love Field.